SummaryRead the full fact sheet

 - renovascular disease – fatty deposits, cholesterol, calcium and other substances are deposited in the inner lining of the arteries, causing narrowing or blockage of the renal artery.
 This affects the kidneys’ filters and reduces the blood supply to the kidneys, resulting in high blood pressure and reduced kidney function.
 This is the most common cause of kidney failure in the elderly

-- high blood pressure – if left untreated, high blood pressure can increase the risk of heart attack, stroke and loss of vision, and cause kidney damage
+- – if left untreated, high blood pressure can increase the risk of heart attack, stroke and loss of vision, and cause kidney damage

 - hereditary kidney diseases – including polycystic kidney disease.